ophub/amlogic-s9xxx-openwrt/README.md

 The latest version of the OpenWrt firmware can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
 Some important update instructions can be found in [ChangeLog.md](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/ChangeLog.md) documents.

-This OpenWrt firmware is packaged using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx), and the [Installation and Update scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program), etc. Special thanks The maker `Flippy`.
+This OpenWrt firmware is packaged using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx), and the [Install and Upgrade scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program), etc. Special thanks The maker `Flippy`.

 Welcome to use `forks` for personalized OpenWrt firmware configuration.
 If you like it, Please click the `stars`.